 Meet the team

-The Board and Senior Management at Far North have extensive experience both lived and work with people with disabilities, their families and carers.
+Management at Far North have extensive experience both lived and work with people with disabilities, their families and carers.

 Chief Executive Officer

 Kathy has over 30 years’ experience working alongside and with people with disabilities in paid and voluntary roles.
 Kathy has worked as a Social Trainer, was a host family for 13 years for a lady with a profound intellectual disability, epilepsy and acquired brain injury and has held CEO roles for over 20 years.
 In addition, Kathy has been involved in many industry working parties, civic and Board roles within the sector and led the development of three regional disability service providers.
 Kathy was the Deputy Chairperson of the Disability Services Commission Board from 2014 to June 2017.

 Kathy has a proven track record in delivery quality supports and services for people with disability in regional WA.
 Quality evaluations of services led by Kathy demonstrate values led organisations that meet all standards to a high degree with committed and capable staff.

 Piers is a qualified social worker with over 30 years’ experience working in child protection, mental health, prisons and private practice in rural and remote setting within Australia and internationally.
 Piers has also assisted the Family Court of Western Australia with Single Expert Witness Reports.

 At the age of 17 he joined the Australian Army Infantry Corps and progressed to the role of Military Police where he worked for six years.